fstagni/DIRACDocs/source/AdministratorGuide/Configuration/ConfReference/Systems/Transformation/Agents/TransformationAgent/index.rst

 The TransformationAgent processes transformations found in the transformation database.

-This Agent also reads some options from operations_transformations_:
+This Agent also reads some options from :ref:`operations_transformations`:

 * DataProcessing
 * DataManipulation

-And from Operations/TransformationPlugins/<Plugin> , depending on the Plugin used for the Transformation.
+And from :ref:`operations_transformationplugins` , depending on the Plugin used for the Transformation.

 * SortedBy